adithya/image-repo/README.md

 - The web server will be available on http://localhost:8080
 - pgadmin will be available on http://localhost:80
 - postgres will be available on http://localhost:5432
+- A locally running [emulator of Google Cloud Storage](https://github.com/fsouza/fake-gcs-server) will be running on http://localhost:4443

 ## Secure storage and retrieval of images